zubin-madon/zubin-madon/README.md

 2. [The Spot NFTs](https://github.com/zubin-madon/spot-nft-dapp) - I'm really proud of this React Dapp I built for **The Spot NFT project on Avalanche**.

-3.[Token Trees](https://tokentreesNFT.com) - A Python Dapp that generates a tree out of all the ERC721 tokens in your wallet, that you can mint.
+3. [Token Trees](https://tokentreesNFT.com) - A Python Dapp that generates a tree out of all the ERC721 tokens in your wallet, that you can mint.
 The trees come in thousands of variations of size, shape and colour combinations.
 Contract: [NFTrees.sol](https://github.com/zubin-madon/NFTrees/blob/main/contracts/trees_final.sol)

 4. [SofSafe](https://github.com/zubin-madon/sofsafe), [Echigo](https://github.com/zubin-madon/echigo), [Neural Apes Yacht Club](https://github.com/zubin-madon/nayc), [Proof Of Rug](https://github.com/zubin-madon/ProofOfRug) are a few of many React/ Next JS sites, NFT dapps I have built.
 *URLs:(nayc.online, proofofrug.in, echigo.tech)*